-Let’s explore a few of the common pitfalls often associated with order management systems:
+Common pitfalls associated with order management systems:

-1. Complexities arising from the system: The purpose of utilizing an order management system is to enhance speed of processing and fulfilling orders.
+The purpose of utilizing an order management system is to enhance speed of processing and fulfilling orders.
 A system with an inadequate user interface will leave your business dealing with the same challenges they would ordinarily encounter while using less automated systems.

-2. Lack of customization: Not all retailers share the same business model.
+Not all retailers share the same business model.
 Therefore, an off-the-shelf order management software may not always be the best solution.
 As businesses grow, more functionalities will be needed to accommodate multiple scenarios.
 For instance, you may want to give your B2B customer (who is purchasing a high-ticket item) a chance to view the status of their orders or track shipping in real-time.
 Some systems are not able to provide automated tracking or shipping codes for customers.
 Having a system with such limited customization capabilities could hinder the smooth running of your business.

-3. Insufficient features: If an order management system’s set of existing features do not match up with the requirements of your business (especially those future-proof features required for success), you would need to either supplement those features with external tools or consider switching out the system entirely.
+If an order management system’s set of existing features do not match up with the requirements of your business (especially those future-proof features required for success), you would need to either supplement those features with external tools or consider switching out the system entirely.
 This will mean having to transfer data from one system to another, a process that can quickly become quite burdensome.
 It can also be challenging to switch systems because further research will have to be conducted before taking the plunge.
 The new system provider could also be slow to release new or additional features; in that case, migrating to such a system would not be worthwhile.

-4. Poor integration: Another major danger of purchasing an order management software is the difficulty you could experience while trying to integrate the software into your e-commerce platform.
+Another major danger of purchasing an order management software is the difficulty you could experience while trying to integrate the software into your e-commerce platform.
 Furthermore, some systems also have problems integrating with other external or 3rd-party tools (such as CRM or PIM software) that could be crucial in optimizing the fulfillment process.
 Some standalone systems do not have the capability to cater to retailers operating in an omnichannel environment.
 This means that the process of tracking orders from multiple sales channels could become somewhat challenging.

-5. Inadequate documentation: If an order management system is difficult to use, proper documentation should be provided to guide the user of the software.
+If an order management system is difficult to use, proper documentation should be provided to guide the user of the software.
 Many times, OMS makers assume that their product is easy to use, and this can leave the business struggling to figure out usage techniques.

-6. Lack of support: In addition to the problem of poor documentation, OMS vendors do not always provide the necessary technical support for users experiencing difficulties especially in relation to platform integration or other common issues that may arise.
+In addition to the problem of poor documentation, OMS vendors do not always provide the necessary technical support for users experiencing difficulties especially in relation to platform integration or other common issues that may arise.
 For businesses looking to scale quickly, having to rely on a non-responsive customer support team might be a hindrance.

-7. Limited consideration for fulfillment variations: In today’s modern retail environment, there’s a lot of variability when it comes to operational processes.
+In today’s modern retail environment, there’s a lot of variability when it comes to operational processes.
 For increased convenience, consumers are given several shopping or fulfillment options.
 Certain order management systems fail to take this into account and as a result offer limited to no support for retailers who conduct in-store fulfillment or curb-side pickup.